 Driver & Vehicle Agency

 If you are still not satisfied

-If you think that DVA have not done everything they could have done to settle your complaint, you can write to a Member of Parliament or the Northern Ireland Assembly and ask them to raise the matter for you or to refer it to the Assembly Ombudsman for Northern Ireland.
+If you think that DVA has not done everything it could have done to settle your complaint, you can write to a Member of Parliament or the Northern Ireland Assembly and ask them to raise the matter for you or refer it to the Assembly Ombudsman for Northern Ireland.

-The Ombudsman is independent and can investigate complaints against government departments and their Agencies.
-The ombudsman will normally expect you to have used the complaints procedure before considering your complaint.
-The Ombudsman's address is:
+The Ombudsman is independent and can investigate complaints against government departments and their agencies.
+The Ombudsman will normally expect you to have used the complaints procedure before considering your complaint.